somen3/NotesConky/README.md

 # NotesConky
-## NotesConky is a transparent conky for Linux that lets you add notes to your system conky, and at the same time, it displays your system info, and processes.
+## NotesConky is a transparent conky for Linux that lets you add notes to your system conky, and at the same time, it displays your system info.

 <p align="center">
 <img src="https://github.com/somen3/NotesConky/assets/92948254/b3dde05a-c271-4af4-85bd-48448ea31493">